straburzynski/Campfire-Songbook/README.md

 ### Changelog:

+- 0.15.0 - Played songs history in session.
 - 0.14.0 - Tuner for guitar and ukulele.
 - 0.13.0 - Lyrics autoscroll with different speed options.
 - 0.12.0 - 'Pull to refresh' available for session participant.